Righting our generational wrongs

 LIVE

-There was a time in my life that I didn’t love me.
-As a child I grew up corrected in rejection, on top of the fact that I was the fourth and last child of my parents.
-They had been divorced, remarried, and divorced again shortly after my birth.
-My mom let me know as far as I can remember that she didn’t want any more children.
-So, I felt like a child that was nursed by rejection and cradled by the hand of devastation from the womb.
+That verse is personal to me.
+There was a time in my life when I didn’t love myself.
+I grew up in rejection — the kind that wounds before words are even spoken.
+I was the fourth and last child, born into a home that had already known divorce, remarriage, and another divorce shortly after I came into the world.
+My mother often reminded me she didn’t want any more children.
+So, I grew up feeling like a child nursed by rejection and cradled by devastation — loved by God, but unaware of it.

 The Time Traveler's wife